geleto/cascador-ai/README.md

   [See Template Properties](#template-properties)

-- **Callable Interface**: Every renderer can be used a parent () or as a callable object that can be invoked in two ways:
+- **Callable Interface**: Invoke renderers in two ways: with their built-in setup or with one-off prompts and contexts.
+Precompiled prompts (set during creation) run faster, while on-the-fly prompts offer flexibility:
   ```typescript
   // Using configured prompt and context
   const result = await renderer();